What is a memoir? Perhaps it’s easier to begin with what a memoir is not.

 Many elements make a memoir

-So what is a memoir?
-It is a story that presents a carefully selected “slice” of your life, revolving around a situation, experience, or interaction with others that brought up powerful emotions.
-And these emotions, whether positive or negative, must have challenged you and forced you to grow or change in a significant way.
+What is a memoir?
+It is a carefully selected “slice” of your life, revolving around a situation, experience, or interaction with others that raised powerful emotions or triggered insights.
+And these emotions or insights, whether positive or negative, challenged you and forced you to grow or change in a significant way.

 Thus, a memoir is partly an autobiography, as you are telling the readers about yourself.

-It may also be part exposé, for you may reveal something discreditable, such as your own emotional “dirty laundry,” or certain deeds done by others.
+It might also be part exposé, for you may reveal something discreditable, such as your own emotional “dirty laundry,” or certain deeds done by others.

 … a story you tell about yourself… about the way you felt about and responded to a certain time, situation, problem or person in your life.
 Whether dramatic, humorous, nostalgic or romantic, full of fireworks or rather calm, your memoir must always be about thoughts and feelings, challenges and changes.